Time for a Convention

-After the Scottish independence referendum, nothing in the UK can be the same.
-But if there is one thing which the referendum made clear, it was that people do not accept that these decisions should be made by politicians behind closed doors.
+After the Scottish independence and European referendums, nothing in the UK can be the same.
+But if there is one thing which that both referendums made clear, it was that people do not accept that these decisions should be made by politicians behind closed doors.

 October 2012 ERS submits evidence to the Political and Constitutional Reform Committee

 11 September 2014 ERS gathers 19 democracy experts to write to the Times calling for a Constitutional Convention

 19 September 2014 Four of the five largest UK-wide parties call for a Constitutional Convention following the Scottish independence referendum

 17 October 2014 ERS gathers 28 civil society and academic signatures for a letter to William Hague asking him to commit to a Constitutional Convention

 11 December 2014 ERS joins forces with Unlock Democracy to hand in our 15,000-strong petition to No.10 Downing Street